lisongxu/CSCE156-Lab-Java-Intro/readme.md

 We will now familiarize you with Eclipse by running an existing project's code.

-1. Expand the `src` directory.
+1. Expand the `src/main/java` directory.
 Under this we have a *package* named `unl.soc`.
 Java classes are organized in a hierarchy of packages.
 Packages correspond to actual directories in your file system.